Gekkio/mooneye-gb/docs/accuracy.markdown

 ## Open questions

+### How many cycles does OAM DMA take?

+This is important, because the cpu is not allowed to access memory other than hiram during OAM DMA.

+### What happens if the CPU accesses memory during OAM DMA?

+Writes are ignored and reads return $FF?

+### What is the exact cycle-by-cycle behaviour of OAM DMA?

+The GPU is probably able to access the OAM memory while an OAM DMA is active, so OAM DMA cannot be always emulated using a single big memory copy operation.

 ### Do joypad interrupts depend on the select bits P14-P15, or do we get an interrupt whenever any key is pressed regardless of select bit state?

 ### Some instructions take more cycles than just the memory accesses.
 At which point in the instruction execution do these extra cycles occur?